JaynilVora/Human_Activity_Recognition/README.md

 Tasks done :
-1) Cleaned the dataset by removing irrelevant variables 2)Used subsample set of 1000 rows and implemented various machine learning algorithms on our model 3)Tested Naïve Bayes, Generalized Boosting Models & Random Forests 4)Determined that Random Forests had the highest accuracy when implemented 5)Accuracy of the cross-validation using the Random Forest algorithm was optimal, with an accuracy of 86.2% 6)Used Random Forest to predict the remaining data and was done with 99.27% accuracy
+1) Cleaned the dataset by removing irrelevant variables
+2) Used subsample set of 1000 rows and implemented various machine learning algorithms on our model
+3) Tested Naïve Bayes, Generalized Boosting Models & Random Forests
+4) Determined that Random Forests had the highest accuracy when implemented
+5) Accuracy of the cross-validation using the Random Forest algorithm was optimal, with an accuracy of 86.2%
+6) Used Random Forest to predict the remaining data and was done with 99.27% accuracy

 Languages used - R
 Tools used - R Studio